 1. My Emotional Rollercoaster: I am an emotional girl as it is.
-Now that I’m pregnant I have day long episodes where I feel extremely angry over something as small as a misplaced item lying in the living room floor.
+Now that I’m pregnant I have day-long episodes where I feel extremely angry over something as small as a misplaced item lying on the living room floor.
 I may be upset for no reason at all.
 I may feel annoyed and miserable all day long!
 It’s terrible.
-Though, I have only had about a week worth of these days throughout my entire pregnancy, I do have smaller episodes of anger outbursts too.
+Though I have only had about a week worth of these days throughout my entire pregnancy, I do have smaller episodes of anger outbursts too.
 I have several moments where I could cry at the smallest hint of emotion floating through the air.
-There could be anything from a really cute baby in the grocery store, a sleeping cat in a window, a pretty nature setting, a romantic song on the radio, someone yelling at me, a bug getting squished, a flower dying, or something meaningless breaking and my eyes instantly flood with tears.
+There could be anything from a really cute baby in the grocery store, a sleeping cat in a window, a pretty natural setting, a romantic song on the radio, someone yelling at me, a bug getting squished, a flower dying, or something meaningless breaking and my eyes instantly flood with tears.
 I become an emotional wreck!
-The worst part is that I never know when these emotions will flare up.
+The worst part is that I never know when these emotions will flare-up.

 3. Increased Bathroom Frequency: I hate the feeling of having to go to the bathroom… especially when I go to the bathroom and I STILL HAVE TO GO!
 Sometimes, (like right now!) it’s a never-ending feeling of “Oh my gosh!
 I have to go to the bathroom so bad!”
 There is no end.
 It is amusing for people around me… so I suppose I’m happy to entertain… :/ Haha